CERN-IT-INNOVATION/quantum-gates/docs/source/index.rst

 ~~~~~~~~

 For the computation, we provide :doc:`backends <backends>` out of the box,
-such as the :ref:`efficient_backend` that uses optimized tensor contractions
+such as the EfficientBackend that uses optimized tensor contractions
 to simulate 20+ qubits with the statevector method.

 Circuits
 ~~~~~~~~

-The simulators can be configured with a :doc:`circuits` class, such as :ref:`efficient_circuit`.
+The simulators can be configured with a :doc:`circuits` class, such as EfficientCircuit.
 This class is responsible for sampling the noisy gates.
 The class can be configured with a :doc:`gates` instance and one of the :doc:`backends` that executes the statevector simulation.